joonmosqueda/test-REA/docs/PREREQS.md

 ### Uploading the Certificate to AWS
 A certificate is required for the ELB, so that SSL is used encrypt communication to/from TEST-REA stack.
 With the certificate, the .pem file can't contain the same certificate that's in the .cer file.
-Generating from Venafi will provide the root and intermediate certificates.
 Generating from the command line will require you to find the root chain certificate for upload.

 Below is the command that need to be run from the build box, assuming that the AWS ClI is available.